keybraker/mediarizer/README.md

 -mts   	 | _for mts organization only_
 -hlp   	 | _for Media Organizer User Guide_
 -vrs   	 | _for Version infromation_
--dup   	 | _duplicate mode stores duplicates in file duplicatesToDelete.txt and than askes you to check the duplicates and delete them (use with caution)_
+-dup   	 | _(BETA) duplicate mode stores duplicates in file duplicatesToDelete.txt and than askes you to check the duplicates and delete them (use with caution)_
--dux   	 | _duplicate mode extreme deletes duplicates when it finds them, faster than normal verison but the machine will keep the file with the smallest ASCII name (use with caution)_
+-dux   	 | _(BETA) duplicate mode extreme deletes duplicates when it finds them, faster than normal verison but the machine will keep the file with the smallest ASCII name (use with caution)_
 -del   	 | _deletion mode deletes all source files keeping only the copies in destination path_

 * **You can use multiple flags, in order to transfer only the selected file types**